-Embroker excels when it comes to cyber insurance and data breach coverage, which includes technology errors and omissions insurance, a professional liability coverage, for tech companies.
-The company also has one of the least expensive directors’ and officers’ liability policies available and offers workers’ compensation, professional liability, BOPs, and commercial crime.
+Embroker excels when it comes to cyber insurance and data breach coverage, which includes technology errors and omissions insurance and professional liability coverage for tech companies.
+The company also has one of the least expensive directors’ and officers’ liability policies available and offers workers’ compensation, professional liability, BOPs, and commercial crime coverage.

-Embroker states on its website that it is difficult to give an exact estimation of costs for a business insurance policy because there are so many variables that go into the pricing.
-These variables include the type of insurance being bought as well as the business’ industry, claims history, and annual revenues.
+Embroker states on its website that it’s difficult to give an exact estimation of costs for a business insurance policy because there are so many variables that go into the pricing.
+These variables include the type of insurance as well as the business’ industry, claims history, and annual revenues.

 Embroker is a true insurance technology (insurtech) company that has built an easier way for small businesses and startups to get coverage.
 By using AI-driven applications, it can customize policies based on the industry, size, and capitalization of a new company.
 Plus, Embroker has started developing its own policies with better pricing.
 Its largest appetite is for technology startups, where it can offer competitive pricing to meet the most robust insurance needs.